rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 While this essay is not one on gene-editing, I hope that this brief section on the prospects and perils of human gene-editing primes you adequately for a discussion on people's attitudes towards human gene-editing, or more accurately on their perception of what gene-editing humans would entail.

+This short section should offer a fractional look at:

+- What's the general idea behind gene-editing?
+- What benefits might human gene-editing offer?
+- What concerns are there with human gene-editing?

 I expect most people reading this to be somewhat familiar with the terms genetic engineering, gene-editing, genetic modification, or genome editing.
 They all sound somewhat similar, but  For me, the idea of gene-editing typically comes up when media, strangers, and food labels reference [genetically modified organisms][wiki_GMO] (GMO).
 Given my interest in various emerging biotechnologies, I also come across research on gene-editing, and across articles covering the prospects and perils of human gene-editing.

 [wiki_GMO]: https://en.wikipedia.org/wiki/Genetically_modified_organism "https://en.wikipedia.org/wiki/Genetically_modified_organism"